Aashay12/Instagram/README.md

-# Mock version of Instagram Application using MERN Stack
+# Instagram Application using MERN Stack

 Insta Clone is a secure social media web app.
 - It resembles Instagram and utilizes React, Node.js, and MongoDB.